RakshaRamaraj/Stat-632-Final-Project/README.md

 • Region: The beneficiary's residential area in the US, northeast, southeast, southwest, and northwest.

 • Charges: Individual medical costs billed by health insurance or the cost is for one calendar year.

+# Goal:

+To understand how the basic information (predictor variables ) affect the total charges (response variable ).